aabbtree77/miniguestlog/README.md

 MERN (MongoDB, Express, React, Node) is the best choice for minimal apps, with the following to note:

-- Js has one huge advantage over Ts: One can directly inspect Js on the browser.
+- Js has one advantage over Ts: One can directly inspect Js on the browser.
 Something breaks after a year or two, a quick fix is often possible without redoing the whole VS Code setup.

 - There are three different module systems (require vs import vs script), and three different ways to do async (ES5, ES6, ES8).

-- mongodb.com is great due to the Atlas service and a free plan, but everything around is SQL, see [DB ranking](https://db-engines.com/en/ranking).
+- mongodb.com is great due to the Atlas service (with a free plan), but everything around is SQL, see [DB ranking](https://db-engines.com/en/ranking).

 - Authentication is a mess, nobody has good answers.
 Thankfully I did not need it here.